standing-o/Modified_Prey-Predator_System/README.md

 - Phase portraits of the modified system for various values of the &epsilon; and &lambda; at &alpha;=0.1, &beta;=0.01, &gamma;=0.02 and &delta;=0.1.
 <img src = 'https://user-images.githubusercontent.com/57218700/147870561-8a197af9-f1f2-4ad6-9f0c-6bf4a36e1095.png' width=60%>

-## Authors
+## Info
-- HYEJI HAN, GWANGIL KIM, SEOYOUNG OH.
+- Authors : HYEJI HAN, GWANGIL KIM, SEOYOUNG OH.
+- Journal : KSIAM
+- Year : 2021